Allupkm/DsProject/README.md

 # DsProject
 Distributed Systems Final Project
-Backend has the latest code
+Backend has the latest code, where test has one of the old directions
 ## Requirements
 - Nodejs